 North Korea has not publicly responded to the news of King's trip.
 But the State Department says his visit is being made at the invitation of the Pyongyang government.

-Council on Foreign Relations senior fellow Scott Snyder expects an agreement on Bae’s release has already been worked out.
+Council on Foreign Relations senior fellow Scott Snyder believes an agreement on Mr. Bae's release has already been worked out.

-“Still hard to say it’s already been agreed to or not, but I think that it is likely that Ambassador King would not go unless he was able to bring Kenneth Bae back," he said.
+"Still hard to say it's already been agreed to or not, but I think that it is likely that Ambassador King would not go unless he was able to bring Kenneth Bae back.

 In a video earlier this month posted by a pro-North Korea newspaper in Japan, Bae said his health was deteriorating and called on the U.S. to send a high-ranking official to negotiate his release.